pombredanne/perfetto/docs/traceconv.md

 ### Converting a perfetto trace to systrace text format
 `./traceconv systrace [input proto file] [output systrace file]`

+### Opening a Perfetto trace in chrome://tracing
+Navigate to ui.perfetto.dev and choose the "Open with legacy UI" option.
+This runs traceconv (the progress of which can be seen in the UI) and passes the converted trace seamlessly to chrome://tracing

 ### Converting a perfetto trace to Chrome JSON format (can be loaded in chrome://tracing)
 `./traceconv json [input proto file] [output json file]`